kencormack/system_info/README.md

 - watchdog
 - wiringpi

-NOTE: If you have a raspberry pi 4, install at least version 2.52 of wiringpi, see:
+NOTE: If you have a raspberry pi 4, install at version 2.52 of wiringpi, see:
 [http://wiringpi.com/wiringpi-updated-to-2-52-for-the-raspberry-pi-4b/](http://wiringpi.com/wiringpi-updated-to-2-52-for-the-raspberry-pi-4b/)

 The supplemental packages are not required, and the user will not be instructed to install them.
 But they will be utilized if installed and configured.
 Sections of the output made possible by the supplemental packages will be marked with *** in the heading of any sections involved, or in the part of an otherwise core test that has made use of the supplemental package.